 Utilising Observational Studies for Data Collection

-are employed to address potential biases and improve the robustness of findings.
+In observational studies, ensuring the validity of collected data is crucial for drawing reliable conclusions.
+Various statistical techniques are employed to address potential biases and improve the robustness of findings.
 Propensity score matching is one method that helps reduce selection bias by equating subjects based on observed characteristics.
 This technique enables researchers to create a balanced comparison group, providing a clearer picture of the relationship between variables.

 Another commonly used approach is regression analysis, which allows researchers to estimate the effect of independent variables on a dependent variable while controlling for confounding factors.
 By including various covariates in the model, the influence of extraneous variables can be minimised.
 Additionally, sensitivity analysis is often conducted to test the robustness of the results across different assumptions.
 This multi-faceted analytical framework strengthens the overall validity of insights drawn from observational studies.